You’re in the right place if you want to learn how to be a good investor; this detailed guide contains habits that will set you up for success.

 Oaks last for up to 300 years and even other trees know that the Oak is not their mate (cue those trees in your compound that dance when there’s heavy rain and thunder).
 It is “often associated with honour, nobility, and wisdom thanks to its size and longevity”.

-Profitable investors know that investments that run on autopilot (i.e. make you money without too much thought or effort) are those you let grow – not for weeks but for years.
+Profitable investors know that investments that run on autopilot (i.e. make you money without too much thought or effort) are those you allow to grow – not for weeks but for years.

 We once had a displeased Cowrywise user share how they started investing in November 2020 and stopped in April 2021 because their numbers were not “growing” as they wished.
 To be clear, it wasn’t that they had not started to earn returns, it was that they wanted much more – in just 5 months!
 Ponzi schemes are well-known for making people believe that “money grows like grass” but it doesn’t.